joonasyr/joonasyr/README.md

 ![Header](./header.png)

-<h4 align=center>4th year information technology student majoring in software engineering at Tampere University 🎓</h4>

 <p align=center>
  🔭 I’m currently working on <a href="https://github.com/joonasyr/kulukorvausBot"> this script </a>
 </p>
 <p align=center>
  🌱 I’m currently learning web development.
-Working on front-end knowledge at the moment
+Focusing on front-end technologies at the moment
 </p>
 <p align=center>
  ⚡ When I'm not coding, you can find me working out, playing video games, watching Netflix, reading, snowboarding or throwing frisbees to name a few!